Let's Talk About the Ending of 'Glass'

 Despite the director’s reputation, the last act of Glass, the third and final entry in Shyamalan’s low-key superhero franchise, isn’t particularly surprising.
 Anyone who saw Unbreakable and Split probably predicted a grim finish to the triology.
 (Yes, plenty of people die.)
 But in Glass, Shyamalan seems less concerned with surprising the audience than hammering home the philosophical ideas he introduced in the films’ two predecessors.
 It’s a limp ending, as critics have noted, but it’s chock full of symbolism.

 In Unbreakable and Split, Shyamalan asserted that those who experience trauma can grow into superior beings.
-It’s not a particularly original idea: The backstories of his superhero and two supervillains are essentially a dramatization of the famous Neitzsche quote, “What doesn’t kill you makes you stronger.”
+It’s not a particularly original idea: The backstories of his superhero and two supervillains are essentially a dramatization of the famous Nietzsche quote, “What doesn’t kill you makes you stronger.”
 In Glass, he plays with yet another Nietzschean idea: The “ubermensch.”
 Often translated as super man, the ubermensch became the precursor for comic book superheroes.
 The German philosopher and Shyamalan both assert that this type of super-powered man represents humanity’s future.

 But before we mine Glass’ finale for meaning, let’s quickly review what happened at the end of film: Elijah, a.k.a.
 Mr. Glass (Samuel L. Jackson), devises a plan to escape the psychiatric ward where he, Kevin Wendell Crumb (James McAvoy) and David Dunn (Bruce Willis) are being kept.
 Since the events of Unbreakable, Elijah has been obsessed with the idea that comic books are a historical record of real superheroes.
 He recognizes an opportunity to prove himself right when he learns that Kevin, who has Dissociative Identity Disorder, can summon a villainous identity called “the Beast.”
 He invites David to fight the Beast atop the tallest tower in Philadelphia so that the world can witness their strength.
 If David doesn’t agree, Elijah says he will blow up the building.